 The feet compensate in a number of ways in up dog to help make up the shortened distance.
 Once again, all of this is well covered in Functional Anatomy of Yoga p.
 351 (1st ed.).
 Personally, I find this one problem, the wrong distance between hands and feet, is the main culprit in the myriad of compensations in the feet, shoulders, and neck.

 The compensation might happen by being up on the toes in either direction or by splaying the feet out with the heels pointed out toward the edges of the mat.
 Both are often reflections of not enough distance between the hands and the feet.
 The shoulders being overly squeezed behind the back is another way of compensating to get the shoulders back in alignment with the wrists.

-The shoulder compensation can also lead to one of the most egregious of the problems in upward facing dog, which is the scrunching of the shoulders.
-I often see two things tie together for this one.
+The shoulder compensation can also lead to one of the most egregious problems in upward facing dog, which is the scrunched-up shoulders.
+I often see two things tied together for this one.
 First is the locking and twisting of the elbow and upper arm.
-The second is the lack of understanding the core of the upper body.
-I usually refer to the serratus for that, but in this case I’ll add on to it.
+The second is a lack of connection to the core of the upper body.
+I usually refer to the serratus for that, but in this case, I’ll add on to it.

 Because our spine is more vertical, serratus has less effect on the relationship between the rib cage and the scapulae.
 Although it seems like we need to move our scapulae down our back in depression, this isn’t technically what happens.
 The scapulae are, in a sense, unable to move up or down because they are connected to our arms and hands which are on the floor.
 What technically happens when we push into the floor is that we activate the depressors of the scapulae.
 However, instead of the scapulae moving down, the rib cage between them is lifted up!